When to visit

 Season: Open year-round, 24 hours a day.

-The Pacific Rim Visitor Centre (located at the intersection of Highway 4 and the Tofino-Ucluelet Highway) is open daily from mid-May to early September from 9 a.m. to 7 p.m.
+The Pacific Rim Visitor Centre (located at the intersection of Highway 4 and the Tofino-Ucluelet Highway) is usually open daily from mid-June to mid-November from 10 a.m. to 5:30 p.m.

-The Kwisitis Visitor Centre (located at the south end of Wickaninnish Beach) is open daily from mid-May to early September from 10 a.m. to 5 p.m.
+The Kwisitis Visitor Centre (located at the south end of Wickaninnish Beach) is usually open daily in high season from 10 a.m. to 5 p.m.
+Closed for renovations in 2021, reopening scheduled for 2022.

 Admission fee: $10/day/adult and free for youth 17 and under.
 An annual Parks Canada Discovery Pass is $69.19/adult.